The Dutch sense of humor can seem direct, sometimes even crass, to a newcomer. What makes people laugh in the Netherlands?

 While doing my weekend shopping in the Oudegracht in Utrecht, I came across this garish stall peddling different sorts of World Cup paraphernalia.
 The loud “Hup Holland” texts scribbled on the kitschy items were not what caught my attention.
 What did was the controversial orange plastic Nazi helmets, which I believe are an attempt by the Dutch to have a giggle about the Germans, the hosts of the competition.

-Since the helmets market introduction last January, the colourful head accessory enjoyed immense media attention, both locally and internationally, and incited a much needed squabble within the football world — should or should not fans be allowed to wear such helmet during the games?
+Since the helmets market introduction last January, the colorful head accessory enjoyed immense media attention, both locally and internationally, and incited a much-needed squabble within the football world — should or should not fans be allowed to wear such helmet during the games?

-Considering the football history between Holland and Germany, I am not surprised about this fuss at all.
+Considering the football history between the Netherlands and Germany, this doesn’t surprise me at all.
 So much has been said and done; the helmet plainly cements the acrimonious football saga between both countries, although in a different light – as a joke.

 One thing I have learned; being politically correct doesn’t mean anything in the Flatlands.

 I am quite aware that the typical Dutch attempt at humour notoriously borders on insult, not only at the expense of others but even towards themselves.
-Making a fool of themselves is supposed to be funny.
+Making a fool of themselves is funny.

 When I first listened to Hans Teeuwen, a famous Dutch stand-up comedian, his exaggerated pumping adrenalin-rush sexual monologues left me in a bemused state.
 One of his exceptionally popular stage parodies was about women.
 In general, he said, all women are “kuthoeren” (cunt whores).
 I felt, in the most literal sense, like I was in a tug-of-war; part of me wanted to laugh out loud while the other part was totally appalled.

 Hilarious, definitely, but the insults and sexually explicit rant were way below the belt.